maciejmiklas/ard-log/README.md

-ArdLog serves as simle logger for Arduino which creates formatted messages over Serial:
+ArdLog serves as simle logger for Arduino that creates formatted messages over Serial:
 * Each message has timestamp.
 * Each message within single loop has the same timestamp, so that you can logically connect activities together.
 * Messages can be formatted using *sprint* syntax.